 Your Beliefs Are Stronger Than Your Genes

+1. Take notice of how you talk about your health.
 Your words become your destiny.
 The words you speak go into your own ears.
 They literally land in your body, and your cells respond.
-Instead of speaking about any dis-ease or dis-ability, speak positively about what you are capable of doing and how you are supporting yourself, and you will become as healthy as your words.
+Instead of speaking about any dis-ease or dis-ability, speak positively about what you can do and how you are supporting yourself, and you will become as healthy as your words.

+2. Acknowledge what diseases run in your family.
 It’s important to be able to fill out your family history for your medical provider.
-But, don’t allow this information to take up too much space in your brain.
-And, don’t speak as though it is inevitable that you will end up like a family member who has a particular disease.
+But don’t allow this information to take up too much space in your brain.
+And don’t speak as though it is inevitable that you will end up like a family member who has a particular disease.

+3. Use your inner wisdom to elevate your health legacy to a vibrant level.
 As you know, my book Women’s Bodies, Women’s Wisdom, is all about cultivating your inner wisdom to create health.
 There are many ways to access your inner wisdom.
 One way is to pay attention to your dreams.
-Other ways include tuning into your emotions, your menstrual cycle or even your energy levels at different times.
+Other ways include tuning into your emotions, your menstrual cycle, or even your energy levels at different times.

+4. Listen to what your dis-ease is telling you.
 Listening to your body is the easiest way to create health daily.
 Ideally you will listen to your body before dis-ease sets in.
 If you are already experiencing symptoms, pay attention to what they are telling you.
 Acknowledge that you may need to make some changes.
 Allow space for your emotions to surface and be released.